bookfere/Ebook-Translator-Calibre-Plugin/README.md

 * __Enable__ [default unchecked]: Enable to use the selected translation glossary file

-The role of a translation glossary is to specify specific translations for certain terms or to instruct the translation engine to ignore the translation of certain terms.
+A translation glossary serves to define precise translations for particular terms and to direct the translation engin to exclude specific terms from translation.

 The glossary file is a plain text file with extension .txt.
 It has the following format: if a term requires a specific translation, it is presented as a pair of two lines, the first one with the original term and the second one with its translation; If a term needs to be ignored in translation, it is presented as a single line per term.
 The groups of terms are separated by a blank line.